-The League will distribute printed WSLL Regulation and Rule Books, otherwise known as "Gray Books," to each manager, coach of record, umpire, and Board member, and publish the annual version on its website.
+The League will distribute printed WSLL Regulation and Rule Books, otherwise known as "Gray Books," and publish the annual version on its website.
 It is expected that each manager, coach of record, umpire, and Board member will read and become familiar with the contents of the Gray Book.